eljoujat/eljoujat.github.io/_posts/2015-04-24-impex-editor.md

 title: "Writing Hybris Impex with Style !"
 layout: post
 og_image_url: "http://eljoujat.github.io/images/impex/image004.jpg"
-description: "Writing Hybris Impex with style: Ann eclipse plugin that will change the way you work with Impex."
+description: "Writing Hybris Impex with style: An eclipse plugin that will change the way you work with Impex."
 disqus_comments: true
 ---